thespacedoctor/breaker/docs/source/_includes/tutorial.rst

 Plots
 ^^^^^

-Once you have the settings file organised and some skymaps maps downloaded from graceDB you can start plotting.
+Once you have the settings file organised and some sky-maps maps downloaded from graceDB you can start plotting.

 Timeline and History Plots
 --------------------------

-It's possible to plot a timeline of obsevations over the likelihood map for each wave.
-By choose the ``breaker plot timeline`` command, the code plots from the epoch of the wave detection (in settings file) forward in time.
+It's possible to plot a timeline of observations over the likelihood map for each wave.
+By choosing the ``breaker plot timeline`` command, the code plots from the epoch of the wave detection (in settings file) forward in time.
 Alternatively by choosing the ``breaker plot history`` command, the code will plot from now back in time over the last days, weeks and months.

-For example the follow command will produce a set of plots for the wave G184098 = GW150914:
+For example the following command will produce a set of plots for the wave G184098 = GW150914:

 .. code-block:: bash